TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-04-29-rector-european-tour-in-may-june-2019.md

     Ops, I forgot to tell you.
 Let's fix it because I'd love to meet you and hear about your pain points.
-tweet: "New Post on #php 🐘 blog: #rectorphp European Tour in May & June 2019 - I'll see you at @phpday @PHP_Russia @fwdays @phpconference and @dpcon - Thanks for having me ❤️️❤️️❤️️"
 tweet_image: "/assets/images/posts/2019/tour/rector-daily.png"
 ---